JFSvensson/1DV610_L2_JFSvensson/README.md

 ## Versions
 ### 0.1
 First release, supports calculating the position of the Sun.

+### 0.2
+CelestialFinder now supports finding the position of the Moon.
+It is also possible to get the time eloped since epoch 2000, that is the midnight between 31 december 1999 and 1 januari 2000.

 ## License
 This project is part of laboration 2 in the course "1DV610 - Introduktion till mjukvarukvalitet" at Linnéuniversitetet.
 It's published under MIT License.